Everest Base Camp Trek with Helicopter Return - 12 Days

 Everest Base Camp Trek with Helicopter Return Highlights

-• Explore Sagarmatha National Park, a UNESCO World Heritage Site
+• Trek Sagarmatha National Park, a UNESCO World Heritage Site, to spot various species of wildlife

-• Helicopter flight back to Kathmandu with breathtaking aerial views
+• Helicopter flight back to Kathmandu with exclusive aerial view of the Himalayas, spotting the world’s highest peaks from a unique perspective.

 The Everest Base Camp Trek with Helicopter Return is one of Nepal’s most exciting and unique trekking experiences.
 This journey takes you to the base camp of the world’s highest peak, Mount Everest, and then offers a breathtaking helicopter flight back to Kathmandu, soaring above the majestic Himalayas.
 Imagine flying high over towering mountain peaks and enjoying stunning aerial views of the vast Himalayan range—there’s truly nothing like it.